 Dairy cows and their manure produce greenhouse gas emissions which contribute to climate change.
 Poor handling of manure and fertilizers can degrade local water resources.
 Unsustainable dairy farming and feed production can lead to the loss of ecologically important areas, such as prairies, wetlands and forests.
 An alternative to dairy: plant milk and plant-based products.

-Chocolate!
-It’s most people’s favourite sweet treat.
+Wait, chocolate is on the list of healthy foods that are unhealthy for the planet?
+Unfortunately, yes.
 And at certain times of the year (Halloween, Christmas, Valentine’s Day and Easter holiday), the chocolate industry explodes.
 But could all this cocoa be bad for the environment?